Disclosure: I was invited to visit Wakulla County, in exchange for a review.

 Have you ever wanted to go somewhere to just decompress?
 A place where your stress just seems to drift away and the craziness of life seems like a distant memory?
 I’ve found this in Wakulla County Florida, a secret destination for many!
 For years my friend and fellow blogger, Bohemian Babushka, has been wanting me to visit, so when my daughter attended the Florida Youth Commission Retreat in Tallahassee, I took her up on her offer.
 Now I’m sorry I took so long to visit!

 Now, don’t mistake old fashioned to mean out of date.
 Wakulla’s proud of its history and heritage, but that doesn’t mean they don’t have modern conveniences!!
 The marvelous Patels, owners of the Best Western Plus Wakulla Inn & Suites were gracious hosts and shared with me the various awards their establishment has won.
 Very well deserved awards; their rooms are beautiful!
 Simple but elegant, with plenty of space for a wonderful rest. (pics) But you don’t have to rest if you don’t want to.
 There are amenities you’d expect in higher priced hotels that are included in your stay.
-A gym, pool, free wifi and free breakfast are all part of the their great hotel. (pics)
+A gym, pool, free wifi, and free breakfast are all part of their great hotel. (pics)

-The days trip is one more element of relaxation Wakulla brought to me.
-Maybe it was the history, or the non hurried atmosphere, or maybe it’s because Wakulla County is filled with true “Old Florida” nature, that the very air calmed me.
+The day trip is one more element of relaxation Wakulla brought to me.
+Maybe it was the history or the non hurried atmosphere, or maybe it’s because Wakulla County is filled with true “Old Florida” nature, that the very air calmed me.
 Whatever the reason is, there is no maybe about me revisiting.
 I’m looking forward to seeing more of Wakulla and my friend Babushka!

 Tell me, have you visited this part of Florida?